 Lie on your left side

 Your breasts will get larger and may feel tender.

 The skin around your nipples may darken.

 At the end of pregnancy, a thin, yellowish, or milky fluid, called colostrum, will come out of your nipples.
 This fluid has lots of antibodies and minerals.
-It provides the first food to a breastfed Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate... read more baby.
+It provides the first food to a breastfed Breastfeeding Breast milk is the ideal food for newborns and infants.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend... read more baby.

 Pregnancy hormones can cause your skin to look different.
 Many of these changes go away or fade after you have your baby.

 You may get:

 Brownish patches on your forehead or cheeks (melasma)

 Darkening of the skin around your nipples